 - Periodic Table of the Elements– I went for the one that has pictures of the actual element by Theodore Grey.

-- Calendar- a regular wall calendar is all you need, but I was compelled to buy a pocket calendar.
+- Calendar– a regular wall calendar is all you need, but I was compelled to buy a pocket calendar.
 I do not have calendar time!
 Conversation about the calendar has successfully taught all of my children the nuances of the calendar year.
-However, I love the calendar printables from Carisa at 1+1+1=1 for a fun fact finder and theme.
-Since J8 is starting his entomology club, I put the insect theme in for August.
+However, I keep a large calendar there for reference.

 - Bulletin Board– for student work and other displays